The Person-Centered Approach Of Rogerian Therapy

 Before Rogers developed client-centered therapy, the therapist usually directed the client as to what to think about, concentrate on, and learn.
 Person-centered therapy was a completely new way to approach treatment.
 With its emphasis on the value of the patient's resources and goals, the Rogerian therapist encouraged the client to view problems only in the light of finding solutions that would allow them to reach their goals.

 You might wonder, 'How does this approach work when the therapist takes such a non-directive role?'
 After all, if you're in charge of your therapy, what's the point of even going to counseling sessions?
 A skilled Rogerian therapist can help you find your solutions even without pushing you to do it their way.
-How does it work?
-The answers might surprise you.
+Let’s delve into just how this works.

 Focus On You As A Person